yapl-language/documentation/src/content/docs/introduction.md

----
-title: Introduction to YAPL
-description: Learn what YAPL is and why it's useful for AI prompt engineering
----

 # Introduction to YAPL

 Have you ever developed a multi-agent system and found yourself juggling prompts in various formats, scattered across different files, with little visibility or consistency?
 This is a common challenge in AI prompt engineering—maintaining clarity and control as complexity grows.